 New York taxes estates of more than $1 million, which means that even if your estate isn’t large enough to owe federal estate tax (which currently exempts estates up to $5.25 million in value), it may still owe an estate tax to the state.
-The New York estate tax rate, however, is much lower than the federal estate tax rate; the state rate goes from five percent to 16%.
+The New York estate tax rate, however, is much lower than the federal estate tax rate; the state rate starts at five percent and goes up to 16%.

 Property Left to a Surviving Spouse